Tag: Viscount Waverley

 The below Parliamentary question was asked by Viscount Waverley on 2016-07-14.

-To ask Her Majesty’s Government, in the light of the result of the referendum on the UK’s membership of the EU, what assessment they have made of the impact on funding for scientific and medical research at UK universities, and what plans they have to address any such impact.
+To ask Her Majesty’s Government, in the light of the result of the referendum on the UK’s membership of the EU, what plans they have to make up any shortfall in funding for scientific and medical research.

 Baroness Neville-Rolfe